gaurav4ever/IP-Management-System/README.md

 # Login-System
 A login system using PHP and MySql.
--> Login system for NIC organization for managing IP addresses.
+-> Login system for managing IP addresses.